cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 Local Terminal
 ==============

-When you run a terminal emulator, the usual default is for it to connect to the same computer it is running on.
-This *local terminal* provides a shell with a command-line interface to that computer.
+When you run a terminal emulator on your local (personal) computer (laptop or desktop), the default is for it to connect to the same computer it is running on.
+In other words, any commands you type will execute on your local computer.
+For example, executing the ``ls`` command will list all of the files in the directory the shell is working from on your local computer.
+This *local terminal* provides a shell with a command-line interface to your computer.
 Consider the figure below.

 .. figure:: img/local-terminals.png